Crime & conflictPolitics

 Share

-The lawsuit, spearheaded by the Federal Inland Service (FIRS), accuses Binance of operating with a “significant economic presence” in Nigeria despite not being registered, making it liable for corporate income tax.
-The FIRS seeks a court compelling Binance to pay taxes for 2022 and 2023, plus a 10% annual penalty on unpaid sums and a 26.75% rate aligned with the Central Bank of Nigeria’s lending rate.
-Binance, which has not yet responded to the suit, previously stated it is cooperating with the FIRS to address potential historic tax obligations.
+The lawsuit, spearheaded by the Federal Inland Revenue Service (FIRS), accuses Binance of operating with a “significant economic presence” in Nigeria despite not being registered, making it liable for corporate income tax.
+The FIRS seeks a court order compelling Binance to pay taxes for 2022 and 2023, plus a 10% annual penalty on unpaid sums and a 26.75% interest rate aligned with the Central Bank of Nigeria’s lending rate.
+Binance, which has not yet responded to the latest suit, previously stated it is cooperating with the FIRS to address potential historic tax obligations.

 Share